agdobrynin/psr7-wizard/README.md

 docker-compose run --rm php vendor/bin/phan
 ```

-You can work in a shell in a docker container:
+You can work in a shell into a docker container:
 ```shell
 docker-compose run --rm php sh
 ```